Becky Stern

 Becky Stern (born January 29, 1985) is a DIY expert based in New York City.
-Her work combines basic electronics, textile crafts, and fashion.
+Her work combines electronics, textile crafts, and fashion.

 Career

 From 2007 to 2012 Stern worked as a blogger and senior video producer for MAKE and CRAFT magazines.
 She produced tutorials and videos about crafts and how to embed electronics in clothes and home goods.

-From 2012 to 2016, Stern was the Director of Wearable Electronics at NYC-based Adafruit Industries, where she published weekly video tutorials on do-it-yourself crafts and technology.
+From 2012 to 2016, Stern was the Director of Wearable Electronics at New York-based Adafruit Industries, where she published weekly video tutorials on do-it-yourself crafts and technology.
 She then became Content Creator at Instructables.

 Stern holds an adjunct faculty position at School of Visual Arts in New York City.
 She's a member of the Brooklyn art combine Madagascar Institute and the Free Art & Technology Lab (F.A.T.
 Lab).
 Her artwork was featured in F.A.T.
 Gold: Five Years of Free Art & Technology, a retrospective of F.A.T.
 Lab's work, at Eyebeam, MU Eindhoven, and Gray Area Foundation for the Arts.

 Her projects have also shown at the San Francisco Museum of Craft & Folk Art, Bildmuseet in Umeå, Sweden, and Gizmodo Gallery.